 We were fortunate to witness the gathering organization of one of Catalonia’s human pyramid towers.
 We did not have time to stay for the tower building, and Vicente magically whisked us away from the area in a flash before we became trapped for several hours during the construction of the human tower.

 These human pyramids, first documented in 1801 in nearby Tarragona, are a central part of festivals and celebrations in Spain.
-I am sure it is quite a sight to see in person, but I worry about the small children that climb to the top.
+I am sure they are quite a sight in person, but I worry about the small children who climb to the top.

 Girona’s beloved flies